guywgriffiths/orb/README.md

-# orb
+# Orb

 Orb is a USB powered LED lamp with an embedded microcontroller that allows it to be controlled remotely over wifi using HTTP and MQTT.
-The controller is an Wemos D1 mini that utilises an ESP 8266.
-Additionally is has an RF 433Mhz reciever that can be dynamically configured to control the devices functions.
+The controller is a Wemos D1 mini that utilises an ESP 8266.

-The USB-A socket can be used to switch USB powered devices such as lamps and fans.
+The USB-A socket can be used to switch USB powered devices on and off such as lamps and fans.
 It also has a piezo-electric buzzer.
+Additionally it has an RF 433Mhz reciever that can be dynamically configured to control the devices functions using many EV1527 4CH transmitters.

 Here's the a picture of the first Orb.